jsaarine/fiesta-wordpress-starter/README.md

 Fiesta is a lightweight, modern, Gutenberg-friendly WordPress starter theme for lightning-fast development.

-Also see: [fiesta-blocks](https://github.com/jsaarine/fiesta-blocks) WordPress container plugin for dynamic blocks.
+See also: [fiesta-blocks](https://github.com/jsaarine/fiesta-blocks) WordPress container plugin for dynamic blocks.

 ## Features